-Due to the beautiful and unique nature of our Forest Garden School, and having bathrooms only in our indoor classrooms, we have unique requirements for coming to school in underwear during the toilet learning process.
+Due to the beautiful and unique nature of our Forest Garden School, we have unique requirements for coming to school in underwear during the toilet learning process.
 Before starting your journey with potty training at The Treehouse please have a conversation with teachers before you take time to toilet learn at home - as teachers have to restructure days and think about how many other children are learning at the same time.
 Your lead teacher will go over the checklist below to determine if they are ready to come to school in underwear.